SQOUT: A Risk-Based Threat Analysis Framework for Quantum Communication Systems: Methodology: Risk Analysis and Evaluation

 \begin{itemize} \item \textbf{Maximum:} \(L_{\rm raw}=\max_i \ell_i\).
 This \say{worst‐step} approach assumes that the easiest step for the attacker dominates the scenario likelihood.
 It highlights the single weakest link in the chain and is conservative when any one step could enable full compromise.

 \item \textbf{Average:} \(L_{\rm raw}=\frac{1}{N}\sum_i \ell_i\).
 By computing the mean of all step contributions, this method treats each phase as equally important.
 It smooths out extreme values and is appropriate when partial difficulty in one step can be offset by ease in another.
+Note, however, that the average can overestimate feasibility for chains containing one near-infeasible step, because it does not reflect the AND-logic of sequential attack success.